 ‘Red Room Poetry Object is Australasia’s largest free poetry-writing competition for young people, with over $10 000 in prizes to be won !
 Poetry Object ignites imaginations by inviting young writers [Years 3-10] and their teachers to create poems inspired by treasured, curious or talismanic objects’.

-Submissions previously opened in the second half of April and closed in in late September.
-Shortlist announced in October.
+Entries open 21 March 2020 and close 22 May 2020.
+Shortlist was announced in October.
 Winners were announced in November-December.
 Exact dates once these are advised.

 ‘The competition is now open to entrants from Years 5-12 students as well as teachers in Queensland state and independent schools and Northern Territory independent schools.
 Poster and Entry Form available’ from the site.

-Entries previously closed in late July with a Presentation Evening held in mid-October.
+Entries close 19 June 2020 [one month earlier than usual] with a Presentation Evening held in mid-October.
 Exact dates once these are advised.

 ‘Designed to discover the talent of children aged between 9 and 13 years of age.
 This award seeks to develop the writing skills of this particular age group and assist these children to find their unique voice through storytelling.
 The award can be entered by individuals, or by schools as part of their writing programs’.